Luminescence Children’s Choir

 You will also be asked to take a short aural test including melodic memory and sight-singing.

 Concert Choir applicants should have a basic level of music literacy and some proficiency in music-reading and sight-singing, however, applicants who cannot read music are still encouraged to apply - we can teach you!
 We are looking for enthusiastic choristers, who are committed to the choir and willing to work hard.
 Applicants aged 7-10 are not expected to have any proficiency in sight-singing and music-reading.

 Where and when does the Luminescence Children's Choir rehearse?

 Little Lumi takes place from 4.30 - 5.30pm on Monday afternoons, at Ainslie Arts Centre.
 Choristers are expected to arrive punctually.
-In addition to lots of singing, choristers in Little Lumi are introduced to music literacy, aural skills and music theory during their rehearsals.
-Choristers in years 5 and 6 are eligible to join member of the Children's Choir in Sight-Singing 1, which is taught on Saturday afternoons (12pm - 12.50pm).
+In addition to lots of singing, choristers in Little Lumi are introduced to music literacy, rehearsal etiquette and basic vocal technique during their rehearsals.
+Members of Little Lumi are able to extend their music theory and aural skills in Sight-Singing 1, which is taught on Saturday afternoons (12pm - 12.50pm).

 Are there costs associated with enrolment in the choir?